Bluefire2/EZPB/README.md

 3. `cd` into the root directory of the code and run `pip install -e .`.
 4. Add the directory to your PATH environment variable.
 This can be done by adding the following line to your `.bashrc` file: `export PATH="/home/path/to/the/directory:$PATH"
 `.
+5. Download and compile the current version of [PhyloBayes-MPI](https://github.com/bayesiancook/pbmpi) for your system.
+After compiling, add the exectuable bpcomp, tracecomp, and pb_mpi into the EZ-PB folder.

-The last step is not strictly necessary, but it allows you to use the command line interface in any directory, not just the one that the code is in.
+Step 4 is not strictly necessary, but it allows you to use the command line interface in any directory, not just the one that the code is in.

 ## Command line interface
 There are two base commands: run and config.